Madhusmita-Dash/Quiz-Application/README.md

 # Quiz-Application

-here I created a Quiz app which run on the terminal using Java
+here I created a Quiz app which run on the terminal using Java.